Fantasy Coffins & Funeral Etiquette

 One of the world-famous Ghanaian funeral practices are the fantasy coffins!
 Additionally, Ghanaian peoples often follow a strict funeral etiquette and their customs about death may vary.

 Specifically, many cultural and ethnic groups coexist in Ghana, such as the Ashanti, Mole-Dagbon and Fante.
 Although their customs are not always the same, they do share many similarities!
 For instance, in most cases funerals are important for everyone in the community.
-Moreover, they typically take place in different stages that include not only a burial but elaborate festivities too.
-These could last over a week!
+Moreover, they typically take place in different stages.

 In this post we visit some of the tribes across the country to observe their unique takes on funerals and death.
 These include the Ashanti, the Fante and the Ewe.